gedrutten/Portfolio/content/3644QCA/Day8.md

     </div>
 </div>

-What looks liek agreen field project.
+What looks like a green field project.
 This area appeared to be getting rejuvenated into s manicured area ready for development to arrive.
 Large freeways and waterways are getting built along with mass plantings.
 There were people among the trees apparently maintaining them.

 \